delatma/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?

+## Practice Output
+1. Mary had a little lamb.
+2. Peter piper picked a packed of pickled peppers.